Jeppesen And U.S. Air Force Team Up

 Key Takeaways:

-• Jeppesen's FliteDeck Pro electronic flight bag (EFB) services are now accessible to approximately 1,160 Mobility Air Force aircraft and over 16,000 Air Force iPad users.
+• Jeppesen's FliteDeck Pro electronic flight bag (EFB) services are being adopted by the U.S. Mobility Air Force.

-• It will support essential mission-based planning, navigation, and operational programs across Air Mobility Command, Air Force Reserve, and Air National Guard.
+• FliteDeck Pro aims to streamline navigational information use and support essential mission planning, navigation, and operational programs for Air Mobility Command, Air Force Reserve, and Air National Guard.

 See a mistake?
 Contact us.